 Axl tells his little brother that his 7 yo max girlfriend is a little hottie.
 I'm sure there's more, this show isn't exactly the best in terms of outdated tropes.

-2. In S2, “A Simple Christmas,” Brick gets sick behind a chair after eating too much fudge.
+In S2, “A Simple Christmas,” it’s said Brick gets sick behind a chair after eating too much fudge.
 NOTHING is shown, but Frankie talks about it briefly & cleans up the mess not visible behind the chair.
 Short scene.

-5. In S3, “The Test”, Axl says he threw up on his shirt from nerves at school.
+In S3, “The Test”, Axl says he threw up on his shirt from nerves at school.
 You do NOT see this happen.
-There’s a teeny tiny stain on his shirt, but it just looks like spilled water.
-His shirt is bright red making it hard to even see.
+There’s a tiny stain on his shirt, but it just looks like spilled water.
+His shirt is bright red making it hard to see.

-6. Sue is trying to get Mike’s attention in “The Last Whiff of Summer Pt.
+Sue is trying to get Mike’s attention in “The Last Whiff of Summer Pt.
 1.”
 In doing so, she does something “rebellious” that she confesses to Mike.
 Overcome with guilt in the car, she sticks her head out the window to be sick.
-Gag heard, NOTHING seen, & then the scene cuts to Mike.
+Gag is heard, NOTHING seen, & then the scene cuts back to Mike driving.
 Skip 30:03-30:13.

-13. There’s a scene in S9 at Sue’s college where she gets drunk on her 21st birthday in the episode “Toasted.”
-I know for sure she gets sick on the couch while talking to Sean.
-I believe that’s the only time in that episode, but I could be wrong.
-I think Frankie gets a little tipsy.
-Have someone else check for you before you watch this one! :)
+There’s a scene in S9 at Sue’s college where she gets drunk on her 21st birthday in the episode “Toasted.”
+I think Frankie gets a little tipsy too & I know for sure that Sue gets sick on the couch while talking to Sean.
+I believe that’s the only time in that episode, BUT have someone else check this episode for you beforehand since I never finished it.

 While it is unconfirmed, Brick is heavily implied to be autistic, and many of his stims and mannerisms are belittled and commented on as weird throughout the series.
 A specific example is in the season 1 episode, "Christmas".
 One of his stims, whispering, is withheld at the threat of him receiving no presents.